Cold War (1948–1953): Madiun Affair

-Madiun Affair took place on September 18, 1948, in the city of Madiun, East Java.
+The Madiun Affair took place on September 18, 1948, in the city of Madiun, East Java.
 This rebellion was carried out by the Front Demokrasi Rakyat (FDR, People's Democratic Front) which united all socialist and communist groups in Indonesia.
 This rebellion ended 3 months later after its leaders were arrested and executed by the TNI.

 This revolt began with the fall of the Amir Syarifuddin Cabinet due to the signing of the Renville Agreement which benefited the Dutch and was eventually replaced by the Hatta Cabinet which did not belong to the left wing.
 This led Amir Syarifuddin to declare opposition to the Hatta Cabinet government and to declare the formation of the People's Democratic Front.

 Before it, In the PKI Politburo session on August 13–14, 1948, Musso, an Indonesian communist figure, introduced a political concept called "Jalan Baru".
-He also wanted a single Marxism party called the PKI (Communist Party of Indonesia) consisting of illegal communists, the Labour Party of Indonesia, and Partai Sosialis(Socialist Party).
+He also wanted a single Marxism party called the PKI (Communist Party of Indonesia) consisting of illegal communists, the Labour Party of Indonesia, and Partai Sosialis (Socialist Party).

 On September 18, 1948, the FDR declared the formation of the Republic of Soviet-Indonesia.
 In addition, the communists also carried out a rebellion in the Pati Residency and the kidnapping of groups who were considered to be against communists.
 Even this rebellion resulted in the murder of the Governor of East Java at the time, Raden Mas Tumenggung Ario Soerjo.

 The crackdown operation against this movement began.
 This operation was led by A.H.
 Nasution.
 The Indonesian government also applied Commander General Sudirman to the Military Operations Movement I where General Sudirman ordered Colonel Gatot Soebroto and Colonel Sungkono to mobilize the TNI and police to crush the rebellion.

 On September 30, 1948, Madiun was captured again by the Republic of Indonesia.
 Musso was shot dead on his escape in Sumoroto and Amir Syarifuddin was executed after being captured in Central Java.
 In early December 1948, the Madiun Affair crackdown was declared complete.